Kntnt/kntnt-ga-scroll-tracking/README.md

 You can also install it with [*GitHub Updater*](https://github.com/afragen/github-updater/archive/develop.zip), which gives you the additional benefit of keeping the plugin up to date from within its administrative interface (i.e. the usually way).
 Please visit its [wiki](https://github.com/afragen/github-updater/wiki) for more information.

-You need an API key for this plugin to work.
-To get an API key free of charge, send a request to info@kntnt.com.

 ## Frequently Asked Questions

 ### Where is the setting page?